klust/SupercomputersForStarters/docs/C02_Processors/C02_S06_Shared_memory.md

 clock cycles.
 Intel architecture cores in modern PCs that support SMT all support only two virtual cores per physical core.
 The Xeon Phi however supported four, and some recent IBM POWER processors support 8-way SMT.

-SMT is again full transparent for software when it comes to correctness of programs, but it is not transparent when it comes to performance.
+SMT is fully transparent for software when it comes to correctness of programs, but it is not transparent when it comes to performance.
 As the benefit for scientific applications is not always that large, it is not always enabled on supercomputers.
 But even when it is enabled, with a careful selection of options when you start a process in a job you may still limit your use to a single virtual core per physical core,